What Does Client Discovery Mean?

 This is our favorite question that we ask every prospect.
-We’ve found that this simple query gives us the deepest insight into what a prospect’s true needs are and how they best work with agency.
+We’ve found that this simple query gives us the deepest insight into what a prospect’s true needs are and how they best work with an agency.

-Rather than just enabling a prospect to mentally check a box for enlisting technical marketing services, it helps them do a little bit of introspection toward other KPIs that might be more subjective but nonetheless add tremendous value to their day to day.
+Rather than just enabling a prospect to mentally check a box for enlisting technical marketing services, it helps them do a little bit of introspection toward other KPIs that might be more subjective but nonetheless add tremendous value to their day-to-day.
 It simultaneously allows us to dive deeper into the root of what keeps our prospects up at night.
-It all works together to build understanding and set expectations up front.
+It all works together to build understanding and set expectations upfront.

 Are there any upcoming site changes?